 Most of us who work in business use a form of central storage as well as our laptop or desktop computers.
 There simply isn’t enough space to store all the files we’d need to access – and it is poor practice anyway.

 This is exactly what these cloud storage services were designed for – somewhere safe to store the stuff we might need someday.
 Yes, every file you put into the correct folder in your shared cloud storage, but how often is it?
-I’m not saying that the service offered by these great organizations isn’t great – it’s something the most businesses need.
-If you’re a small company without relatively few large digital assets (like videos, audio and sound files) that are used and re-used by your team.
+I’m not saying that these great organizations' service isn’t great – it’s something most businesses need.
+If you’re a small company without relatively few large digital assets (like videos, audio, and sound files) that are used and re-used by your team.

-Here are a few features that are unique to the best digital asset management applications.
+Here are a few features that are unique to the best digital asset management (DAM) applications.

 Generally, there are three basic sets of user rights – those who can upload or contribute assets, those who use the DAM and admins who can define how assets are stored and found – and the rights given to users.

-When you’ve got a DAM you’ve got the power to change how the organization works.
-Your agencies, image and video suppliers and designers need to upload their assets into your system for approval.
+When you’ve got a DAM, you’ve got the power to change how the organization works.
+Your agencies, image, and video suppliers, and designers need to upload their assets into your system for approval.
 You no longer need to navigate other systems.
-As part of the procurement process with suppliers, you should indicate that they upload their assets for your approval, and specify the tagging, descriptions and metadata so that those assets can be found easily.
-That means that your admin can easily check those assets and accept or reject them, directing them to the appropriate collections or folders on your DAM.
+As part of the procurement process with suppliers, you should indicate that they upload their assets for your approval and specify the tagging, descriptions, and metadata to find those assets easily.
+That means your admin can easily check those assets and accept or reject them, directing them to the appropriate collections or folders on your DAM.
 Quite simply, quality control on what comes in is critical.
-Quality control on descriptions, tags and other metadata ensures your assets can be found instantly.
+Quality control on descriptions, tags, and other metadata ensures your assets can be found instantly.

 A DAM will give you insights that are vital for your marketing and IT operations.
 Who has downloaded what and when?
-When you know what the most popular assets and searches are, you’ll have a much better handle on which of your marketing assets are performing – and perhaps what you should concentrate future content efforts on.
+When you know the most popular assets and searches, you’ll have a much better handle on which of your marketing assets are performing – and perhaps what you should concentrate future content efforts on.

 Of course, the whole point of a DAM is to share assets, but there can be many flavors of sharing.
 Here are a few options